dankarran/isleofman-opendata/data/gov.im/companies/README.md

 ## Data retrieval

+The Companies Registry doesn't currently publish a complete list of companies, though they note they may look into this in the future.

 The companies index is built up by searching for common terms in the Companies Registry which should cover the majority of company names.

 Current search terms: